cwinpy/cwinpy/docs/hierarchical.rst

 Within the CWInPy implementation there are two ways provided of evaluating the integrals in the equation for :math:`p(\vec{\theta}|\mathbf{D}, I)`.

-The first method is to evaluate the integral numerically.
+The first method is to evaluate the integrals numerically.
 A Gaussian kernel density estimate (KDE) of the *posterior* distribution :math:`p({Q_{22}}_i|\mathbf{d}_i,I)` is generated for each pulsar, which is converted back into the required *likelihood* distribution via